paul-florentin-charles/lecandela-articleapp/README.md

 # *Le Candela* : article creation tool

 Small webapp to write articles and exporting them in html format.
 You can then use *CSS* stylesheets and *JS* scripts upon these html files to integrate them to a blog for instance.
+Currently written for french users, but will perhaps make an english version.

 ## Run